nice-game-hints/night-of-the-rabbit/04-mw-magician/015-second-portal/020-light-branch.md

 keywords: cannon, glownut, green, portal
 ---

-After you talk with the little green man he will meet you at the top of the town hall.
+**(night)** After you talk with the little green man he will meet you at the top of the town hall.
 The branch is blockin you as it is too bright.

 # How to make more light?
 Have you seen how the town is light up?
 Talk to the guard at the magician's door about them.